giovannefeitosa/giovanneafonso-portfolio/README.md

-# giovanneafonso-portfolio
+# Giovanne Afonso's Portfolio

-My personal portfolio, still a work in progress
+> Work in Progress

+My portfolio is a nextjs app with three.js and gsap for animations.